pammacdotnet/TypstPaper/paper.typ

 Complementing these are functions like `here`, `locate`, and `metadata`, which offer deeper insights into the document's structure:
 / `here`: retrieves the current location within the document, which can be used in conjunction with other functions to determine positional information.
 For example, combining `here` with `query` can yield the number of specific elements preceding the current point.
 / `locate`: identifies the position of a specific element, allowing for precise referencing or manipulation based on location.
-/ `metadata`: function enables embedding arbitrary values into the document without producing visible content, which can later be retrieved using `query`.
+/ `metadata`: function enables embedding arbitrary values without producing visible content, which can later be retrieved using `query`.
 This is particularly useful for storing and accessing auxiliary information that informs document behavior or content generation.

 == Integrated development environments
-Typst integrates seamlessly with existen integrated development environments, such as Visual Studio Code (@fig:vscode).
+Typst integrates seamlessly with existing integrated development environments, such as Visual Studio Code (@fig:vscode).
 For instance, extensions like Tinymist#footnote("https://github.com/Myriad-Dreamin/tinymist"), provide a comprehensive environment for Typst document creation.
 Tinymist offers features such as syntax highlighting, real-time previews, code completion, and error diagnostics, enhancing the editing experience.
 Users can initialize Typst projects using built-in templates, format documents with LSP-enhanced formatters, and manage local packages directly within VS Code.
 These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting.

 #figure(
   image("vscode.jpg"),